Lee Wachtstetter: Living on cruise ships

 Wachtstetter's husband advised her, "Don't stop cruising," the day before his death.
 Following his advice, Wachtstetter initially traveled numerous times on cruise ships with a friend before boarding ships as a solo traveler.
 A friend maintained the house while she was away for as much as 11 months in the year.
 After her daughter proposed that she do so, Wachtstetter sold the house along with her car and nearly all her possessions.
 In 2008, the friend who was maintaining the house purchased it from Wachtstetter.

 Beginning in 2005 when Wachtstetter was 76, she lived on the Holland America Line cruise ship MS Prinsendam.
-Wachtstetter is a dancing enthusiast.
+Wachtstetter was a dancing enthusiast.
 After Prinsendam stopped providing trained dance partners, she moved in 2008 to living full-time on the Crystal Serenity.
 Crystal Serenity has 13 decks and 535 rooms and accommodates 1,070 passengers and 655 crew.
 Wachtstetter liked that Crystal Serenity provided dance partners.
-Each evening, she spends two hours dancing on the ship's Palm Court lounge while the Crystal Sextet band performs music.
-Multiple times every week, the ship's dancing teachers give her and other passengers free lessons.
+Each evening, she spent two hours dancing on the ship's Palm Court lounge while the Crystal Sextet band performed music.
+Multiple times every week, the ship's dancing teachers gave her and other passengers free lessons.
 In a sign of deep respect for her based on their customs, the Filipino crew gave her the nickname Mama Lee.

 In 2015, Wachtstetter spent US$164,000 to live in cabin 7080, a one-person window room on the seventh deck of Crystal Serenity that is 276 sqft.
-She funds her cruises and lifestyle through assets her late husband left to her.
-Wachtstetter eats both meals that were included in the base price and upcharge options.
-During dinner, she meets people while seated at an eight-person table.
+She fund her cruises and lifestyle through assets her late husband left to her.
+Wachtstetter ate both meals that were included in the base price and upcharge options.
+During dinner, she met people while seated at an eight-person table.
 After going on cruises, she gained 25 lb and attempted to lose weight through maintaining a liquid diet consisting of fruits and vegetables for four months.
-For entertainment, she attends performances, lectures, the captain's cocktail celebrations, and film showings, and ballroom dancing every night with dance partners provided by the cruise line.
-She needlepoints for a substantial amount of time on the ship's Palm Court lounge, and gifts the embroidered work to the ship's staff.
+For entertainment, she attended performances, lectures, the captain's cocktail celebrations, and film showings, and ballroom dancing every night with dance partners provided by the cruise line.
+She needlepointed for a substantial amount of time on the ship's Palm Court lounge, and gave the embroidered work to the ship's staff.
 Items she makes for the staff include toys, tablecloths, and handbags.